Giorgi Gadrani: Club career

+Chornomorets Odesa

+In April 2015, he signed for FC Chornomorets Odesa in Ukrainian Premier League.

+Desna Chernihiv

+In March 2018 he signed for Desna Chernihiv in Ukrainian First League where he played 7 games.

+Dila Gori

+In summer 2018, he moved to Dila Gori in Erovnuli Liga.

+Dinamo Batumi

+In January 2020 he moved to Dinamo Batumi in Erovnuli Liga, where he played 5 matches.

 VPK-Ahro Shevchenkivka

 In 2021, he moved to VPK-Ahro Shevchenkivka in the Ukrainian First League and on 23 April, he played in the match against Chornomorets Odesa at the Chornomorets Stadium.

 Samtredia

 In summer 2021, he moved to Samtredia in Erovnuli Liga.
 On 8 August he made his debut with the new club against Dinamo Batumi at the Batumi Stadium and he started playing more regular.
 On 1 November 2021 he scored his first goal with the new club against Locomotive Tbilisi in Erovnuli Liga in the season 2021.
 On 21 November 2021 he scored against Torpedo Kutaisi in Erovnuli Liga in the season 2021.

 Sioni Bolnisi

 In 2022 he signed to Sioni Bolnisi just promoted to Erovnuli Liga.

+Khosilot Farkhor

+On 12 July 2024, Tajikistan Higher League club Khosilot Farkhor announced the signing of Gadrani to a six-month contract.

+Atyrau

+In February 2025 he signed for Atyrau in Kazakhstan Premier League.In May 2025 he was released by the club.

+Samtredia

+In July 2025, he moved back again to Samtredia in Erovnuli Liga 2.
+On 23 September 2024 he scored in the Georgian Cup against Rustavi.